 Damn him.
 There was more to a warrior than just the quality of their armor.
 The Chieftain raised his javelin, roaring as he charged.
 He just had to take the first charge.
 He could see the silver lance pointed at his heart.
 He raised his shield—

-And Rags sat up the next day, heard pounding, listening to the birds singing in the trees.
+And Rags sat up the next day, heart pounding, listening to the birds singing in the trees.
 They stopped singing fast as Goblins shot at them and claimed the eggs out of their nests.
 She rubbed at her eyes and cursed in Goblin.

 She hated to remember her ancestors dying.
 It didn’t hurt, but it was scary.
 And real.